Update June 28, 2019: Added an update on the equity crowdfunding scene of 2019 below. Enjoy!

 - Crowdo – Crowdo has a track record of Startups and P2P Money Lending.

-- Eureeca – Most of their track record are from the Middle East & the UK.
+- Eureeca – Most of their track record is from the Middle East & the UK.

 If you were to look at all of them, they all have their strengths and track records.
 It is up to Startup Founders to decide how they would like to benefit from raising funds from an ECF platform.
 We encourage Startups to talk to all the ECF operators to learn about what intangibles they can provide other than just the money.